 The Company's net sales decreased 1.5% during the first quarter of Fiscal 2014 compared to the same quarter of Fiscal 2013.
 The decrease reflected a 3% decrease in each of Journeys Group, Schuh Group and Lids Sports Group sales and a 6% decrease in Licensed Brands sales, partially offset by a 14% increase in Johnston & Murphy Group sales.
-Gross margin as a percentage of net sales decreased to 50.5% during the first quarter of Fiscal 2014, compared to 51.1% for the same period last year, reflecting decreased gross margin as a percentage of net sales in the Schuh Group, Lids Sports Group and Johnston & Murphy Group, offset slightly by increased gross margin in Licensed Brands.
-Gross margin was flat for Journeys Group.
-Selling and administrative expenses increased as a percentage of net sales during the first quarter of Fiscal 2014, reflecting increases as a percentage of net sales in all of the Company's business units.
-Earnings from operations as a percentage of net sales in all of the Company's business units.
+Gross margin as a percentage of net sales decreased to 50.5% during the first quarter of Fiscal 2014, compared to 51.1% for the same period last year, reflecting decreased gross margin as a percentage of net sales in the Schuh Group, Lids Sports Group and Johnston & Murphy Group, offset slightly by increased gross margins in the Journeys Group and Licensed Brands.
+Selling and administrative expenses decreased as a percentage of net sales during the first quarter of Fiscal 2014, reflecting decreases as a percentage of net sales in Schuh Group and Corporate expenses.
+Earnings from operations decreased as a percentage of net sales during the first quarter of Fiscal 2014, reflecting decreased earnings from operations as a percentage of net sales in all of the Company's business units.